 - Is your gender a big part of your life, or identification with gender?

 - Do you see yourself largely staying the same, or do you think that you will identify differently in the future?

-Writing down ideas will help you sort out a lot of the “who” of the character that we’re going to write about in our essays.
+Writing down ideas will help you to sort out a lot of the “who” of the character that you’re going to write about, in the essay.
 This is FOR YOU.
 You do not have to show it to your parents, your guidance counselor, or a college advisor.
 It’s just to get your head around how to talk more honestly about yourself, and the life stories that will make up the “scenes” that give a reader a view of you.

 Let this sit for a day.